arepitas/arepitas/README.md

-- 👋 Hi, I’m @arepitas
+- 👋 just feel free to refer to me as @arepitas
-- 👀 I’m interested in InfoSec, Linux, and so on...
+- 👀 my vibes are InfoSec, Linux, and so on...
-- 🌱 I’m currently going through the whole CompTIA Security+; hoping to get my cert
+- 🌱
-- 💞️ Also up for working with folks
+- 💞️
-- 📫 How to reach me ...

 <!---
 arepitas/arepitas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.